Germany (Army), Federal Republic of

-Accordingly, the mechanised forces of the Army in the form of two divisions with three brigades each receive medical care on all levels during basic operations and when on assignment by forces Joint Medical Service.
-The mechanised divisions are supplemented by forces of the Rapid Response Forces Division (RRFD).
-This division controls an Airborne Brigade with two parachute assault regiments, one Army Aviation Bde equivalent with two transport helicopter and one attack helicopter Regiment and the Army Special Forces.
-With the integration of the 11 Airmobile Brigade (11 LMB) NLD into the RRFD as part of the DEU/NLD cooperation, the Division brings together the skills of the German Army and the Royal Netherlands Army (RNA), which are required for a rapid response, air mobility and for the execution of special and specialised operations.
-Owing to this special requirements profile, the RRFD has its own airborne and air-mobile medical forces on medical Role 1 level which ensures qualified initial general and emergency medical care during training, exercises and when on assignment.
+Accordingly, the mechanized forces of the Army in the form of two divisions with three brigades each receive medical care on all levels during basic operations and when on assignment by forces of the Joint Medical Service.
+The mechanized divisions are supplemented by forces of the Rapid Response Forces Division (RRFD).
+This division controls an Airborne Brigade (Bde) with two parachute assault regiments, one Army Aviation Bde equivalent with two transport helicopter and one attack helicopter Regiment and the Army Special Forces.
+With the integration of the 11 Airmobile Brigade (11 LMB) NLD into the RRFD as part of the DEU/NLD cooperation, the Division brings together the skills of the German Army and the Royal Netherlands Army (RNA), which are required for a rapid response, air mobility and for the execution of special and Air Manoeuvre Operations.
+Owing to this special requirements profile, the RRFD has its own DEU/NLD airborne and air-mobile medical forces on medical Role 1 level which ensures qualified initial general and emergency medical care during training, exercises and when on assignment.
 The Division Surgeon RRFD for this purpose is tasked with the responsibility as Medical Advisor for the common DEU/NLD medical support to RRFD operations.
 The RNA has one Medical Planning Officer within the Division Surgeon’s Office for this purpose.

 Specialised Service Command Structure

-The Surgeon General of the Army Commands the Army Medical Corps on behalf of the Army Chief of Staff and the Surgeon General of the Bundeswehr as a specialized service.
-At the same time he represents the interests of the Army with respect to the General of the Bundeswehr and vice versa.
+The Surgeon General of the Army commands the Army Medical Corps on behalf of the Army Chief of Staff and the Surgeon General of the Bundeswehr as a specialized service.
+At the same time, he represents the interests of the Army with respect to the Surgeon General of the Bundeswehr and vice versa.

 The Surgeon General of the Army is located in the German Army Headquarters and advises the Army Commanders directly on medical service matters and those relating to the Medical Services of the Army.
-All Corps and Division Surgeons, the Flight Surgeon of the Army, and the Senior Medical Officer in the Army Training Command are technically assigned to him.
+All Corps and Division Surgeons, the Flight Surgeon of the Army, and the Senior Medical Officer in the Army Training Command work under his command.

 Medical Service in Headquarter Staffs